huhanGitHub/huhanGitHub.github.io/_pages/cv.md

   - First Principal Supervisor: Prof. Chunyang Chen, now at the Technical University of Munich
   - Co-Supervisor: Dr. Xiao Chen, now at the University of Newcastle
   - Additional Thesis Supervisor (June 2024 - December 2024): Dr. Chakkrit Tantithamthavorn, Monash University
-  - Visiting Supervisor (July 2024 - December 2024): Prof. David Lo, Singapore Management University **Acknowledgments:** Deep gratitude to Prof. John Groundy (Monash University) and Dr. Qiuyuan Chen (Tencent) for their guidance and help in the early stages of my PhD.
+  - Visiting Supervisor at Singapore Management University (July 2024 - December 2024): Prof. David Lo.
+**Acknowledgments:** Deep gratitude to Prof. John Groundy (Monash University) and Dr. Qiuyuan Chen (Tencent) for their guidance and help in the early stages of my PhD.

 **Tsinghua University, September 2017 - June 2020, M.S. in Engineering**